 Socialization during adolescence is so important that it gets its very own heading!
 Many adolescents are social butterflies yet still learning how to interact appropriately in social situations, both with other dogs and with people.

-Here are some wonderful ways to socialize your teenager:
+Here are some wonderful ways to socialize with your teenager: